datacarpentry/spreadsheet-ecology-lesson/episodes/04-quality-control.md

 > ## Exercise :
 >
 > We've combined all of the tables from the messy data into a single table in a single tab.
-Download this semi-cleaned data file to your computer: [survey_sorting_exercise](../data/survey_data_messy_quality_control.xlsx)
+Download this semi-cleaned data file to your computer: [survey_sorting_exercise](https://github.com/datacarpentry/spreadsheet-ecology-lesson/blob/gh-pages/data/survey_data_messy_quality_control.xlsx)  (click `Download`)
 >
 > Once downloaded, sort the `Weight_grams` column in your spreadsheet program from `Largest to Smallest`.
 >